10 Tips For Moving Abroad to Learn A Language

 7. Stay positive

-Moving to a new country and learning a new language can be challenging, but staying positive and having a growth mindset are important.
+Moving to a new country and learning a new language can be challenging, but staying positive and having a growth mindset is important.
 Surround yourself with supportive people, set realistic goals for your language learning, and celebrate your progress along the way.

 8. Remain connected with home